njuro/jard/README.md

 ### What technologies is jard built with?

-The backend is written in `Java 11`, with `Spring Boot 2.x` framework (powered by `Spring 5.x`), using `PostgreSQL` as relational database (tests uses containerized database run in Docker container) and `Hibernate` as ORM.
+The backend is written in `Java 11`, with `Spring Boot 2.x` framework (powered by `Spring 5.x`), using `PostgreSQL` as relational database and `Hibernate` as ORM framework.
 Files uploaded by users are stored in `Amazon S3` bucket.
 Authentication is handled with JWT cookies (using `jjwt` library).
 Backend exposes REST API with protected endpoints.
 Full-text search is provided by `Hibernate Search` which makes use of `Apache Lucene`.
 CAPTCHA protection by `hCaptcha`.
 Several other libraries are used for different functionality, as described in *pom.xml* file.

+Tests are written in `Kotlin` with `JUnit 5` framework using `Kotest` matchers and `Mockk`, `Mockwebserver`, `Greenmail` libraries for mocking and stubbing various components.
+Test PostgreSQL database is running as Docker container ( provided by `Testcontainers`).

 `Circle CI` is used for building and testing pipelines and master branch is regularly deployed to `Heroku`.
 For frontend technologies see [jard-client](https://github.com/njuro/jard-client).